mbacvanski/mbacvanski.github.io/learning.md

 ---

 # A few things I learn every day
+_This isn't real-time.
+I usually update this every so often with a few days at once._

 ### 2020-09-10
 * Checkpointing and restart versus Kubernetes's approach to [drain a node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/)